-I have read so much over the years about the greatness of the Syrah-based red wines of the Côte Rôtie but until my visit to Domaine Garon in February 2017 had never quite understood what all the fuss was about!
+I had read so much over the years about the greatness of the Syrah-based red wines of the Côte Rôtie but until my visit to Domaine Garon in February 2017 had never quite understood what all the fuss was about!
 Because in “average” vintages this small, granite-hilled appellation above the village of Ampuis produces rather cool, peppery, almost austere reds which can seem almost Burgundian in their lightness of body.
-But in warmer, sunnier vintages such as 2015, this region suddenly comes out of its shell.
+But in warmer, sunnier vintages such as 2015, 2018 or 2019, this region suddenly comes out of its shell.

 If you would like to discover for yourself what great Côte Rôtie is all about, I urge you to try the very reasonably-priced examples from this small, up and coming domaine before their wines reach the stratospheric heights of their neighbours Guigal!